 Beats Powerbeats Pro

-The previous generation Powerbeats earphones were one of our top recommendations of 2017, and for 2019, Beats reinvented the earphone and got rid of the wire, resulting in an even better pair of workout earphones.
+The previous generation Powerbeats earphones were one of our top recommendations and now Beats have reinvented the earphone and got rid of the wire, resulting in an even better pair of workout earphones.

 It starts with the new, refined shape.
 The curves and angles are a lot softer and more ergonomic than the Powerbeats 3 Wireless, everything from the over-ear hook through the ear tips and the angle of the casing has been adjusted to ensure that they fit as comfortably as is possible.
 They're light too, so when they're in your ears, not only do they fit very securely, but you can barely tell that they're there.